Snowflake-Labs/sfquickstarts/site/sfguides/src/coherent_spark_connector/coherent_spark_connector.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Coherent, Coherent Spark, Excel

-# Coherent Spark Connector
+# Coherent Spark Connector - use business logic from Excel spreadsheets in Snowflake
 <!-- ------------------------ -->
 ## Overview
 Duration: 1

-The Coherent Spark Connector transforms business logic designed in Microsoft Excel spreadsheets into reusable SQL functions that call our Spark APIs from Snowflake Data Cloud.
+The Coherent Spark Connector transforms business logic designed in Microsoft Excel spreadsheets into reusable SQL functions that execute natively in the Snowflake Data Cloud.
 Joint customers can save significant time on development and testing, and hence roll out their products to the market quickly while the original dataset remains in the Snowflake environment.
 The entire workflow comes with enterprise-grade security and scalability.

-Please see the FAQs in Step 6 for additional information.
+Technically, once the logic is processed in the Spark server, Spark Connector imports the Spark APIs into Snowflake Data Cloud as a SQL function so Snowflake users can securely run business logic against the data hosted in Snowflake with the agility of Excel.
+No coding is involved in this process, leading to better, faster results.

 ### Benefits

-- **Transform Excel logic into Snowflake functions** - Create SQL functions from your Excel spreadsheets within minutes so you can use consumer data on the Snowflake Data Cloud with Spark's APIs.
+- **Transform Excel logic into Snowflake functions** - Create SQL functions from your Excel spreadsheets within minutes so you can process consumer data on the Snowflake Data Cloud.
-- **Effective governance** - Data remains in the Snowflake environment except when being processed by Spark.
-This process takes place via secure API and is fully auditable.
+- **Effective governance** - Data can be maintained in the Snowflake environment and executed by the designed logic.
 - **Get value faster** - Boost logic execution efficiency by leveraging batch process with Snowflake data.
 - **Easy set up with sample queries -** Procedures are integrated into the application, which is accessible via private sharing or the public marketplace.
 No coding is required.
 Consumers can securely install and run directly in their Snowflake instance with just a few clicks.
 Sample queries are provided with the native connector for guidance.
 - **Auto-sync to keep logic up to date** - The automatic synchronization ensures the SQL functions work with the latest Spark models.